 Prior authorization, which traces its origins to the utilization management practices following the creation of Medicare and Medicaid in the 1960s, is intended to avoid costly and unnecessary treatment and ensure that care aligns with clinical guidelines.
 “However, some commercial health plans are applying prior authorization to a wide range of services, including those for which the treatment protocol has remained the same for decades and there is no evidence of abuse,” the report says.

-These practices have major financial consequences for hospitals and the healthcare system at large.
+These practices have major financial consequences for the hospital revenue cycle and the healthcare system at large.
 Collectively, the 772 respondents to the most recent survey reported having more than $6 billion in delayed or unpaid claims over six months old.

 Does this sound familiar to you?